koalagon/JPA-Style-Repository/README.md

 # JPA-Style-Repository
 Implementing Repository interface is a tedious job.
 When I saw JpaRepository in Java side, I wondered if there's a similar implmentation of `JpaRepository` in .NET side.
 But, I couldn't find anything.

-This repository library will be your life savior for the recurring repository implementation job.
+This repository library will free you from the recurring repository implementation job.

 # How To Use
 **1. Define a interface inheriting ICrudRepository with Repository attribute**